 Why some kids struggle on the monkey bars

 If your daughter is bigger than most of her classmates, it sounds like she is probably just struggling with her ratio of muscle mass to overall body mass.
 This is pretty common at young ages.
 Swinging on the monkey bars requires a lot of arm strength in relation to total body mass, as well as much stronger hand grip.
-As a consequence, it is generally much easier for a small child to swing on the monkey bars than a big child the same age.
+As a consequence, it is generally much easier for a small child to swing from rung to rung on the monkey bars than a big child the same age.

 You don’t have anything to worry about with your daughter.
 You might simply want to explain to her that everyone has different body types and grows at different speeds, and that she will likely catch up with her peers on the monkey bars as everyone grows over the next year or two.